shoppimon/authoritah/README.md

 Some things to notice:
 * Each `role` is desitgnated by a unique key (or name), and defines, optionally, a list of permissions (`grants`).
-* Roles can inherit permissions from other roles
+* Roles can inherit permissions from other roles.
+This is done by providing a list of inherited roles as `parents`.
 * As a shortcut, you can define a role by simply providing the list of permissions it grants, skipping the `grants` key.
 This format works nicely for roles not inheriting from any other role.

 Most importantly, roles are defined in a very granular way following an approach of least possible access.
 The right way to think of permissions in